 Bring a 3 to 4.5 crochet hook and any favourite t-shirts you want to recycle.
 All other materials will be supplied.

+No experience required.
 This is a fun indoor activity suitable for adults, and kids (minimum 10 years old).
 An adult must accompany any attending kids, and must pay for a separate ticket.

-We are Covid safe.
+Please bring and use a mask.
 We have a Covid safe plan and are following social distancing requirements.